Book Review: “Shut Away: When Down Syndrome Was a Life Sentence”

 “Shut Away” is an important book especially because backsliding is happening right now.
 While the institutions have closed, thousands of people with intellectual disabilities are now being warehoused in long-term care homes.
 The United Nations’ Special Rapporteur, Catalina Devandas Aguilar, reported in 2019 that “the deprivation of liberty on the basis of disability is a human rights violation on a massive global scale.”

 Society needs to be reminded of the terrible injustice and permanent harm that forced institutionalization has done to people with intellectual disabilities.
 The segregation of people with Downs is an appalling human rights violation.
-Jean Vanier, the late founder of L’Arche, said that people with intellectual disabilities are amongst the most oppressed people in the world.
+Some have said that people with intellectual disabilities are amongst the most oppressed people in the world.
 I agree.
 “Shut Away” is an important contribution to disability rights as it will educate readers today, and help ensure that history will not be repeated.